 Cardholders also get a free one night stay in a hotel in their network on the anniversary of your account open date.
 Additionally, they get the fourth night for free when using rewards to book your first three nights at any eligible hotel.
-With a moderate annual fee at $89, this IHG credit card is definitely one to consider adding to your (well traveled) wallet.
+With a moderate annual fee at $89, this IHG credit card is definitely one to consider adding to your (well-traveled) wallet.